DanMad/monorepo-template/README.md

 ### Build

-The `build` script will build a production bundle of each package's `src/` directory to its respective `dist/` directory.
+The `build` script will build a production bundle of each package's `src` directory to its respective `dist` directory.

 ```sh
 yarn build